janklab/janklab-core/README.md

 ##  Compatibility

 Janklab requires Matlab R2017b or later, though parts of it may work on earlier versions of Matlab.
-Future Janklab releases will target newer versions of Matlab, and make use of their new features.
-If something in Janklab actually requires a later version of Matlab, that is a bug, and feel free to report it.
+Future Janklab releases will target newer versions of Matlab, and make use of their new features, so some features of Janklab may require later versions of Matlab.

 Extended support of older Matlab versions is not a goal of Janklab.
+I haven't decided how long older versions of Matlab will be supported, but it's not going to be measured in years.